Lkhagva Erdene: Mongol TV

 Erdene joined the relatively unknown and new Mongol TV television channel as a journalist upon returning to Ulaanbaatar in 2013, wanting to focus on investigative stories not tackled by mainstream media.
 He was subsequently promoted to lead the news division as its Executive Producer of News.
-In addition to this role, at Mongol TV he also produced popular entertainment programs such as Mongolia's Got Talent.
+In addition to this role at Mongol TV, he produced popular entertainment programs such as Mongolia's Got Talent.

-In 2013, Erdene's team led an undercover investigation to reveal that 9 broadcasters, newspapers and digital websites had been influenced by biased, paid sources.
-The Mongol TV news team planted fictitious stories of the McDonald's fast-food chain opening its first franchise operation in Mongolia among the news outlets, which ran the story as news unquestioningly without verification and fact checking.
+In 2013, Erdene's team led an undercover investigation to reveal that 9 broadcasters, newspapers, and digital websites had been influenced by biased, paid sources.
+The Mongol TV news team planted fictitious stories of the McDonald's fast-food chain opening its first franchise operation in Mongolia among the news outlets, which ran the story as news unquestioningly without verification and fact-checking.
 This exposed the poor journalism standards and ethics prevalent among the media at the time.

 Viewership of Mongol TV's news programs skyrocketed in popularity, becoming the most watched in the last quarter of 2016, with roughly half a million people tuning in and following on social media in a country with a population of three million people.
 The station has since become one of the most popular news outlets in Mongolia.

 Discussing current issues and proposed legislative bills, Erdene appears on air each week as the host to the program "Nuudel Shiidel" (meaning "Actionable Solutions" in English).
 The show has invited high-profile guests such as mayors, lawmakers, former and current heads, challenging them within a debate format.
 The program plays a significant role in influencing the national political debate in Mongolia by making politicians' and political parties' agendas accessible to general audiences.

 In April 2017, Erdene called attention to a censorship bill threatening media activities in the run-up to the presidential election.
 Working with a group of broadcasters and print media outlets in the country, they staged a 'blackout' by refraining from broadcasting the news.
 The protest called attention and triggered a public outcry regarding the bill.